amanbajpayee0777/amanbajpayee0777/README.md

 Welcome to my GitHub!
-I'm Aman, a Data Scientist and Software Engineer, passionate about machine learning and backend development and I have almost 4 years of professional experience in this.
-Recently graduated with a Master's in Computer Science at Purdue University.
+I'm Aman, a dedicated Data Scientist and Software Engineer with nearly 4 years of professional experience in machine learning and backend development.
+I recently graduated with a Master’s in Computer Science from Purdue University.
+My passion lies in creating impactful solutions and exploring innovative technologies

 ## 🚀 About Me<br>
 📚 Master’s in Computer Science @ Purdue University<br>